ethereum/consensus-specs/specs/sharding/beacon-chain.md

 ### `SignedShardBlobHeader`

 Header of the blob, the signature is equally applicable to `SignedShardBlob`.
-Shard proposers can accept `SignedShardBlobHeader` as a data-transaction.
+Shard proposers can accept `SignedShardBlobHeader` as a data-transaction by co-signing the header.

 ```python
 class SignedShardBlobHeader(Container):